 The History and Political Science department outcomes flow from the Clarke University mission and goals.
 Students completing a major in History and Political Science at Clarke University will demonstrate the following outcomes:

 - Recognize the significance of and discuss in depth major historical concepts and political ideas in Western, United States and World history.

 - Identify, analyze and interpret primary and secondary historical resources and data

-- Write a formal research paper following guidelines established by professional historians and utilized in historical journals.
+- Students will follow guidelines established by professional historians and utilized in historical journals in their writing.

 - Integrate and apply historical/political perspectives in service projects, internships and career choices.